moledoc/moledoc/pensieve/README.md

 	* *NOTE*: could replace 15 with 10 or 5 as well.
 	* *EXPAND*: doing the things now will make you more productive and give small victories for the day.
 	* *EXPAND*: the small tasks won't then pile up and become big undertaking, that might be even harder to do.
-* Smart devices/solutions are good for everyday live (by making things easier/more comfortable/etc), but analog is superior in edge cases.
+* Smart devices/solutions are good for everyday live (by making things easier/more comfortable/etc), but analog is superior in edge cases/irregular situations.
 	* *EXPAND*: smart device/solution failing in critical situation could be really painful; analog is usually more robust, albeit less featureful.
+* *FOOD FOR THOUGHT*: Second is an eternity.
+You decide what you do with that.
+* Information is currency with high value - 21 õppetundi 21.sajandiks, p23 paraphrasing
+* Information has significantly less value without a context.
 * Give a better presentation:
 	* illustrative gestures
 	* deliberate movement